josyaneluiza/Curso-SQL-youtube-4-horas/where.md

 SELECT *
 FROM HumanResources.Employee
-WHERE MaritalStatus = 'S' and SalariedFlag = '1'
+WHERE MaritalStatus = 'M' and SalariedFlag = '1'

+Acertei !

+Desafio 3

+SELECT *
+FROM Person.Person
+WHERE FirtsName = 'peter' and LastName = 'krebs'

+SELECT *
+FROM PERSON.EmailAdress
+WHERE BusinessEnityID = '26'